joejenett/bulltown/_posts/2025-07-31-the-old-button-wall-guy.md

 So, now that they decided to interrupt my interaction in the community for the second time in just a few weeks, I’m thinking the people who run Neocities must have me pegged as some sort of bad guy trying to get away with something.
 </p>
 <p>
-Being the old button wall guy is just my most modern iteration of something I’ve been doing on the web for over 27 years.
+Being the old button wall guy is just the most modern iteration of something I’ve been doing on the web for over 27 years.
 And I don’t take kindly to being treated like something else, thank you.
 </p><a href="https://brid.gy/publish/mastodon"></a>